iterative/dvc.org/content/docs/command-reference/data/status.md

 ## Options

-- `--granular` - show granular, file-level information for the changes for DVC-tracked directories.
+- `--granular` - show granular, file-level information of the changes for DVC-tracked directories.
 By default, DVC only shows the changes at the level where the data is being tracked at.

 - `--untracked-files` - show files that are not being tracked by DVC and Git.
-  This option can also take values: `no` and `all`.
-With `--untracked-files=no`, this change is not shown and is a default. `--untracked-files=all` or just `--untracked-files` will show untracked files.

 - `--unchanged` - show unchanged DVC-tracked files.